zhl2008/hence_thesis/start/paper_summarize.md

 Crawler Trap：Design, implement and evaluate an anti-crawling system

-With the flourishment of the Applications based on the Big Data and Artificial Intelligence, it has arouse our attention in how to collect numerous valid data rapidly at the least cost, which could be regarded as an aspect of competence both for the individuals and the companies.
+With the flourish of the Applications based on the Big Data and Artificial Intelligence, it has arouse our attention in how to collect numerous valid data rapidly at the least cost, which could be regarded as an aspect of competence both for the individuals and the companies.
 And thus, the power of the crawlers in collecting data has been addressed.
 However, there are plenty of malicious crawlers filling in the cyber space, try to deplete the servers' resource with endless requests concurrently, or theft the sensitive data for illegal use.

 Therefore, we are supposed to build up a feasible and robust anti-crawling system to stop those malicious crawlers, while most of the contemporary anti-crawling systems are using the passive strategies.
 Those anti-crawling systems could only harness single mechanism to block the crawlers( such as IP blocks, limit the frequency of requests, fake data), and that does not seems to be effective in most cases.
 In this paper, I propose an anti-crawling system, which combines the crawler detection with the analysis of crawler's behaviors, then utilize the dynamic symbolic execution, fuzzing and dynamic taint analysis， to excavate the vulnerabilities of the frameworks, the handle scripts and the headless web-driver binaries of the crawlers.
 Ultimately, malicious payloads would be generated to feed the crawler when it crawls our pages, leading it to crash down or even obtain the system privileges of the crawler's host.
 In addition, at the end of paper, I would build up the prototype of the anti-crawling system according to the technologies and mechanisms mentioned before, with the deployment to the web application in real production environment.
 Furthermore, several tests would be conducted with the most common crawlers gathered from the Internet to testify its ability to block the crawlers and the performance.